 About the Book (from Revell)

-*With thanks to NetGalley and Revell for providing me with a temporary e-ARC of the book in exchange for my honest opinion.*
+*With thanks to Revell for providing me with a complimentary copy of this book.
+Opinions expressed in this review are my own.*